VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 ### Display Remaining Seat Quantities

-Currently, when a registrant creates an order, there is no indication of the number of seats remaining for each seat type.
-The UI should display this information when the registrant is selecting seats for purchase.
+Currently, when a Registrant creates an order, there is no indication of the number of seats remaining for each seat type.
+The UI should display this information when the Registrant is selecting seats for purchase.

 ### Handle Zero-cost Seats

-Currently, when a registrant selects seats that have a zero-cost, the UI flow still takes the registrant to the payments page even though there is nothing to pay.
-The system should detect when there is nothing to pay and adjust the flow to take the registrant directly to the conformation page for the order.
+Currently, when a Registrant selects seats that have a zero-cost, the UI flow still takes the Registrant to the payments page even though there is nothing to pay.
+The system should detect when there is nothing to pay and adjust the flow to take the Registrant directly to the conformation page for the order.

 ## Architecture

 The application is designed to deploy to Windows Azure.
-At this stage in the journey, the application consists of a web role that contains the MVC web application and a worker role that contains the message handlers and domain objects.
+At this stage in the journey, the application consists of a web role that contains the ASP.NET MVC web application and a worker role that contains the message handlers and domain objects.
 The application uses SQL Azure databases for data storage, both on the write-side and the read-side.
 The application uses the Windows Azure Service Bus to provide its messaging infrastructure.

 While you are exploring and testing the solution, you can run it locally, either using the Windows Azure compute emulator or by running